owntheweb/static-nextjs-blog/posts/2013/a-touch-of-mars-kiosk.md

   - Away3D
   - Blender
   - Flash
+  - Space Foundation
 ---
 !["A Touch of Mars" Kiosk](/images/touchOfMarsTop.jpg)

 ### Status

-Active
+Archived

 ### Link

-The kiosk operates offline, but the project itself is open source and available [here](https://github.com/spacefoundation/mars-poi-kiosk)
+The kiosk could* still be in operation in the Space Foundation Discovery Center.
+However, the project is over a decade old and uses deprecated software.
+The source is available [here](https://github.com/spacefoundation/mars-poi-kiosk).

 ### Roles